cran/zFactor/README.md

 -   Dranchuk-Purvis-Robinson.Rmd
 -   shell.Rmd
 -   ANN.Rmd
+-   Papp.Rmd

 Tests
 -----

-There are tests for the correlations under tests/testthat.
+There are unit tests for the correlations under tests/testthat.

 How the Standing-Katz chart was constructed
 -------------------------------------------